manucabral/py-smn/README.md

-# argentina-weather
+# pysmn
-A free weather/forecast API wrapper from Argentina
+A free and open source Python library for retrieving weather data from the National Meteorological Service of Argentina (SMN).